The three things you need to know today in New York: Tue September 26

 1. At Lincoln Center tonight, you can hear and listen to Star Wars in Concert.
 A live orchestra performs alongside a screening of The Empire Strikes Back.

-2. Check out the Generation Wealth exhibit at the International Center of Photography Museum today.
-The retrospective features documentary photography from Lauren Greenfield.
+2. Check out the new exhibit GENERATION WEALTH by Lauren Greenfield at the International Center of Photography Museum today.
+The retrospective features her documentary photography.

 3. Bruno Mars is performing at Prudential Center tonight.
 He’ll follow it with a show at Barclays Center in Brooklyn next week.